-Comparing 2009 to 2014 for those countries for which 2014 results are available, the largest increases over the time period in the number of jobs supported by services exports were supported by exports to China, followed by Canada, Brazil, Korea and Taiwan.
+Comparing 2009 to 2014, the largest increases over the time period in the number of jobs supported by services exports were supported by exports to China, followed by Brazil, Canada, Ireland and Switzerland.
 The 15 destinations associated with the largest increases in the number of jobs supported are presented in Figure 4.